How to produce antinuclei from dark matter: Models for anti-He3 production

 \subsection{UV completion}

-As discussed above, Eq.~\eqref{eq:lagrangianHe3} with an effective scale $\Lambda \sim 10^3$--$\unit[10^4]{TeV}$ can easily give rise to an observable $\aHe{3}$ flux without other antimatter contributions.
+As discussed above, the interaction of Eq.~\eqref{eq:lagrangianHe3} with an effective scale up to $\Lambda\sim \unit[10^{11}]{TeV}$ will produce upwards of $10^8$ non-relativistic antihelium nuclei in our galaxy if $\phi$ itself is DM.
+Producing $\phi$ instead from the decay of a heavier DM candidate can easily give rise to a \emph{boosted} observable $\aHe{3}$ flux without other antimatter contributions, which however requires $\Lambda \lesssim \unit[10^4]{TeV}$.
+By construction these antihelium events come without a large flux of accompanying antiprotons or antideuterons, markedly different from the usual antihelium production by DM via coalescence.

+The required multi-TeV values for $\Lambda$ appear at first sight perfectly innocuous and well outside of most terrestrial experiments.
 However, a full UV-complete model has to be based on \emph{quark} couplings rather than nucleons, which increases the dimension of the underlying operator.
 Naively, a three-quark operator will hadronize into one nucleon $N$ via $qqq\to \Lambda_\mathrm{QCD}^3 N$, which implies that the $\Lambda$ in our Eq.~\eqref{eq:lagrangianHe3} is related to a quark-level effective-field-theory scale $\Lambda_\mathrm{UV}$ via